 ● Protection against Pests

 Another often overlooked advantage of drip edges is their role in pest control.
-By sealing off the space between the roof deck and fascia board, drip edges prevent pests from entering and causing damage.
+By sealing off the space between the roof deck and fascia board, drip edges prevent small animals from entering and causing damage.

 Estimating the Cost of Installing Drip Edge on an Existing Roof